HeringtonPress/Systems/GURPS/Monday-GURPS-Equipment.md

 - Anyone injured on the arm by a whip must roll Against Will modified by the shock penalty for the injury or drop anything in that hand.
 - You can “crack” a whip at -4 to hit, for +2 damage.
 ## Ranged Weapon Tables
+### Acc (Accuracy)
+Add Accuracy to your weapon skill if you took an Aim maneuver on the turn prior to your attack.
+If you have Heroic Archer (p.
+35) and are wielding a bow, you don’t need to Aim – add Acc to skill whenever you Attack or All-Out Attack outside of close combat!
+### Bulk
+A measure of the weapon’s size and handiness.
+Bulk penalizes weapon skill during a Move and Attack maneuver or in close combat.
+### Bows, Crossbows, and ST
+Bows and crossbows have their own ST, which you must specify when you buy such a weapon.
+The ST in the table is the lowest possible value.
+Use the weapon’s rated ST instead of your ST to determine range and damage.
+You can always use a weapon that’s weaker than you.
+You can use a stronger crossbow with no penalty, but it will take longer to cock (see Reloading).
+### Range
+If a weapon has only one range number, this is the Maximum Range (Max) in hexes (yards) at which it can attack a target.
+If two numbers appear, separated by a slash, the first is Half-Damage Range (1/2D) while the second is Max.
+Nearly all ranged weapons list range as multiples of the wielder’s ST. For bows and crossbows, use the weapon’s ST in these formulas (see below in Strength).
 ### Reloading
 The parenthetical number represents the number of ready actions needed to reload.